 The Voice is the e-mail newsletter of The Special Needs Alliance.
-This installment was written by Special Needs Alliance member Cora Alsante and Syracuse University law student Camille Castro.
+This installment was written by Special Needs Alliance member Cora A. Alsante, Esq. and Syracuse University law student Camille Castro.
 Ms. Castro was a 2009 summer intern at the law firm of Hancock & Estabrook in Syracuse, where Ms. Alsante is a partner.
 In addition to her work at Hancock & Estabrook, Ms. Alsante was an adjunct professor at Syracuse University College of Law, where she taught elder law.
 Ms. Alsante has also been named as a New York Super Lawyer in elder law, estate planning and probate.
-Ms. Alsante is a Fellow of the American College of Trust and Estate Counsel, and a long-time member of the National Academy of Elder Law Attorneys
+Ms. Alsante is a Fellow of the American College of Trust and Estate Counsel, and a long-time member of the National Academy of Elder Law Attorneys.

 When an individual with a disability will be receiving proceeds of a personal injury lawsuit or settlement or other unexpected funds, the individual’s much-needed Medicaid and Supplemental Security Income (SSI) benefits are at risk of being lost.
 How can the individual plan to protect those newly acquired assets without jeopardizing his or her eligibility for public benefits?